 Understanding the ins and outs of licensing creative content to use in your video, film, and marketing projects can seem challenging.
 But it doesn’t have to be that way.
-In this post, we’ll cover everything you need to know about selecting the right license for your video project in a simple, straightforward way.
+In this post, we’ll cover everything you need to know about selecting the right license for your project in a simple, straightforward way.

 Royalty-Free Licensing Explained